-Inspections of DPI records by the SIM since that agency assumed responsibilities under the SD Act in 2006 were conducted such that all available records were subject to inspection.
-This included records relating to warrants which were still in force and those warrants which had recently ceased to be force but for which the Report to the issuing judge or magistrate had not yet been completed.
-This methodology is different from that employed in respect of Victoria Police and the Office of Police Integrity (and subsequently the Independent Broadbased Anti-Corruption Commission) where a warrant file was inspected only after all statutory reporting requirements referrable to that warrant had been completed and arose primarily due to the significant difference in the number of warrants being sought and issued to each agency and the complexity of inspecting records for a significant number of extant warrants which had to be reinspected at a later date after all administrative matters, (e.g. reporting pursuant to s.30K of the Act to the judge or magistrate who issued the warrant), had been completed.
-The VI has adopted the SIM's methodology for inspecting files across all relevant agencies.
+Inspection of DSE records by the SIM since that agency assumed responsibilities under the SD Act in 2006 were conducted such that all available records (if any) were subject to inspection.
+This methodology is different from that employed in respect of Victoria Police and the Office of Police Integrity (and subsequently the Independent Broad-based Anti-Corruption Commission) where a warrant file was inspected only after all statutory reporting requirements referrable to that warrant had been completed and arose primarily due to the significant difference in the number of warrants being sought and issued to each agency.
+The VI has adopted the SIM's methodology for inspecting files across all agencies.